benperove/wpmotion/readme.txt

 = Will additional paths be supported? =
 Definitely.
 Please vote for the hosts you would like [migration support](https://wpmotion.co/supported-hosts) for.

+== Upgrade Notice ==

+None yet.

 == Screenshots ==

+New screenshots to be added shortly.

 == Changelog ==